DCrawley94/nc-teaching-resources/seminar_plans/sd-fun/fun-pairing-katas/seminar_2.md

 Explain that the function is currently in a semi-complete state:

 - two tests
-- code written to pass those tests
+- code written to pass first test, I have identified second behaviour to test

 Simplest behaviours being tested:

 - empty string/ single character/ two character.
 Behaviour: less than length of 3 = return string
 - odd length string >= 3

+**POINT OUT THAT I'M USING toBe INSTEAD OF toEqual, IS THIS OKAY AND WHY?**

+**RUN TESTS**

-We will now be building up the test suite 👯‍♂️
+We will now be working towards a solution 👯‍♂️

 ## Test 1:

+**Warmup exercise: pick someone to suggest a possible solution to pass test**

+> ✨pseudocode✨

 🧑‍🎓 Ask for a volunteer or pick on someone to identify the next possible test - increase in complexity 🧑‍🎓